-Keith is currently celebrating 50 years entertaining audiences in the UK and around the world.
+Keith has been entertaining audiences in the UK and around the world for over 50 years.

 Following an audition with Joseph Seal in 1958, Keith played at the ABC/Regal Beckenham followed by a stint for Granada Theatres billed as 'the wonder boy organist'.
 He made his first BBC broadcast from the Granada, Tooting followed by broadcasts from the Granada cinemas at Harrow, Clapham Junction and Kingston upon Thames.